yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 4. We want to avoid "vendor lock-in" when moving to the cloud.
 Will using PaaS services for hosting our databases allow us to have a valid exit strategy?
 Or should we stick to using VMs in Azure for hosting our databases?

+5. Migrating to the cloud represents a significant change in how our organization operates.
+We are looking for guidance that can help us succeed in making this transition.
+Does Microsoft have any resources for this?

 ### Infographic for common scenarios

 ![An infographic for common scenarios is displayed.](media/common-scenario-infographic.png "Common scenario")